niekkerssies/Range-model/README.md

 SCRIPTS

 The folder contains 3 python files: the important ones are one for the agent update rules that the simulation consists of ("1.model"), and one ("2.plots") for creating plots and summary statistics from simulation results.
-Then there's a third file which creates an animated gif of one simulation run of T timesteps at desired settings, which is useful for intution.
+Then there's a third file which creates an animated gif of one simulation run of T timesteps at desired settings, which is useful for intuition.

 HOW TO RUN